India launches probe into Wal-Mart lobbying report

 “It shows that our business interest in India was discussed with U.S. government officials along with 50 or more other topics during a three-month period.”

-In its filing with the U.S. government, Wal-Mart lists several topics of domestic and foreign trade discussed in its lobbying effort, including supply chain security issues, investments overseas and Walmart exports.
-One of the topics it discussed was foreign direct investment in India.

-All organizations that spend more than $11,500 annually on lobbying activities and employ at least one lobbyist must register and file the quarterly reports, the spokesperson added.
+All organizations which expend more than $11,500 annually on lobbying activities and employ at least one lobbyist must register and file the quarterly reports, the spokesperson added.

 The government wants to resolve the matter as quickly as possible so that parliament can pass important financial bills before the winter session ends on December 20.